Oklahoma Do Not Resuscitate (DNR) Form

 Certification of Physician

 The second page of the document, the Certification of Physician, can be completed and signed by the patient’s physician if the patient is incapacitated and does not have a health care representative.
-In this case, the physician must have clear and convincing evidence that implementing a DNR was the patient’s preference.
+In this case, the physician must have clear and convincing evidence that implementing a DNR would have been the patient’s preference.

 Do Not Resuscitate (Preview)